-11. WR WILL FULLER V
+5. WR WILL FULLER V

-13. G JOE THUNEY
+6. G JOE THUNEY

 It’s no secret that Cincinnati’s offensive line has been among the worst in the NFL for quite some time now — they have ranked in the bottom five in PFF grade in each of the last four years.
-Last season, they came in at No. 30 in combined offensive line PFF grade.
+Last season, they came in at No. 30 in combined offensive line grade.

 Left tackle Jonah Williams and center Trey Hopkins performed quite well relative to their counterparts, but the rest of the line was a downright liability.
 And following the season-ending injury to Joe Burrow last year, they know they can’t afford to ignore the line in free agency.

-14. EDGE SHAQ BARRETT
+7. EDGE SHAQUIL BARRETT

-16. CB WILLIAM JACKSON III
+8. CB WILLIAM JACKSON III

 Cincinnati head coach Zac Taylor has been on record saying he wants Jackson to remain a Bengal, and the franchise has the funds to make that possible while making a move for a star offensive lineman like Thuney.

-While Jackson hasn’t been able to replicate his success as a sophomore in 2017, he still has been one of the top outside cornerbacks in the game.
+While Jackson hasn’t been able to replicate his success as a sophomore in 2017, he has still been one of the top outside cornerbacks in the game.
 He has finished as one of the 25 most valuable players at the position in three of his four seasons and is 12th among outside corners in coverage grade since 2017.

-17. QB RYAN FITZPATRICK
+9. QB RYAN FITZPATRICK

 Keeping Fitzpatrick around for another year to help guide Tua Tagovailoa is a sensible step for the Dolphins to take.
 And in the event Fitzpatrick is needed on the field for Miami, he has proven he can make the team competitive.
 Over the past two years, he ranks 18th in passing grade and seventh in positively graded throw rate.
-Considering the Dolphins' lowly offensive line and average-at-best receiving unit, that’s quite impressive.
+Considering the Dolphins' poor offensive line and average-at-best receiving unit, that’s quite impressive.

-18. CB RICHARD SHERMAN
+10. CB RICHARD SHERMAN

 “Richard Sherman, if you are a free agent, which there is a rumor you are, we are looking for an alpha presence in our secondary.
 Somebody that could play this Hawk 3 press technique with the read step.
-If you're available and interested, maybe you and I can get together at some point off-air.” — Jon Gruden on PFF’s Cris Collinsworth Podcast with Richard Sherman
+If you're available and interested, maybe you and I can get together at some point off-air.” — Jon Gruden on PFF’s Cris Collinsworth Podcast with Richard Sherman.

 Las Vegas could very well try to make a run at Sherman — one of the best cornerbacks of this century — to play in Gus Bradley's defense, a defense that the veteran cornerback has found a lot of success in.